-From Jim’s Heart: One day I met with a man with a heart to serve.
+From Jim’s Heart: One day I met with a man with a heart to serve - a zeal for service, if you will.
 He looked like he could have played linebacker for a pro football team.
 As we had lunch together, I noticed my new friend didn’t eat much of his food.
 Instead, he talked on and on about how he loved to serve the people at his church.
 He constantly looked for opportunities throughout the week to serve the needs of fellow church members, and on Sunday he couldn’t wait to get to church so he could continue his ministry of service.

 This man’s zeal for service may seem excessive or abnormal at first glance because of the “me”-oriented society we live in.
 But his extreme desire to serve is Christlike.
 It’s godly.